apache/iotdb/docs/UserGuide/Query-Data/Select-Expression.md

 #### User-Defined time series generation function

-IoTDB supports function extension through [User-Defined Function](./User-Defined-Function.md) capability.
+IoTDB supports function extension through User Defined Function (click for [User-Defined Function](../Operators-Functions/User-Defined-Function.md)) capability.
 ## Nested Expressions

 IoTDB supports the calculation of arbitrary nested expressions.
 Since time series query and aggregation query can not be used in a query statement at the same time, we divide nested expressions into two types, which are nested expressions with time series query and nested expressions with aggregation query.